CloudBindle/bindle/README.md

 Note that Ansible playbooks should be designed to run idempotently (and Ansible provides many tools to aid in this).
 Therefore, it should be possible to re-run the Ansible steps for development purposes or to test an environment for any major issue.
 For this purpose Bindle has also been made to run idempotently.
 Bindle first checks to see if the folders have been created.
 If they exist it assumes Vagrant has already created the VMs.
 If this is true Bindle skips ahead to re-provisioning whith the modified Ansible playbook

     perl bin/launch_cluster.pl --config=<config-name>  --cluster=<cluster-block-name>

+After running the launcher script Ansible commands are generated and stored in the target directories.
+At this point, it is possible to run these ansbible command directly.

 ## AWS - Regions and Availability Zones

-In order to specify regions and zones, JSON templates support two variables AWS\_REGION and AWS\_ZONE.
+In order to specify regions and zones, c templates support two variables AWS\_REGION and AWS\_ZONE.
 By default, we provision in us-east-1 and randomly across zones.
 You can specify one or the other.
 For example, to provision in us-east-1 in zone a:

     aws_region=us-east-1
     aws_zone=a,